Best Fish for Freshwater Aquarium: Top 20 Species for Beginners (2026)

 Temperament: Aggressive to other bettas, variable with other species

 Why they’re perfect for beginners: Bettas are gorgeous, personality-filled fish that thrive in smaller tanks.
-They’re hardy, eat almost anything, and don’t need filtration as strong as other species (though they still need it).
+They’re hardy, eat almost anything, and have a labyrinth organ that lets them breathe surface air — which makes them somewhat forgiving of lower oxygen levels.
+They still need a filter, though.
+The “betta in a vase” setup is not good husbandry.

 Care Tips:

-Best tank mates: Corydoras, mystery snails, shrimp (with caution), kuhli loaches in larger tanks
+Best tank mates: Corydoras, mystery snails, shrimp (with a peaceful betta), kuhli loaches in larger tanks

 3. Guppies – Most Colorful and Prolific